-In its initial phase the focus of the project was the exploration of the current situation and best practices already implemented at the UZH.
-Additionally, a network was built as well as potential contacts at the UZH were identified.
-Since 2019, the project has been concentrating on the implementation of the findings gathered so far in two subject areas: the temporary reduction of workload for professors and the reduction of the individual workload through separation of redistribution of tasks in leading positions.
-Various smaller and larger sub-projects are currently being carried out in these two subject areas at different faculties.
+In its initial phase the project focused on assessing the situation and best practices already implemented at the UZH.
+Additionally, a network was built and potential contacts at the UZH were identified.
+From 2019 onwards, the project focused on the implementation of the findings gathered in two subject areas: the temporary reduction of the workload for professors and the reduction of the individual workload through redistribution of tasks in leading positions.
+The follwoing smaller and larger sub-projects were carried out in these two subject areas at different faculties:

-The UZH has facilitated Part-Time Professorship as an instrument for some time.
-It offers professors the option of a part-time appointment or allows professors to reduce their workload temporarily in order to better reconcile working life and family.
+The UZH has known the instrument of Part-Time Professorship for some time.
+It offers professors the option of a part-time appointment or allows professors to reduce their workload temporarily in order to better reconcile work life and family.

 The funds saved by reducing the workload can be used for replacement jobs.
 The usefulness of this instrument has been examined through a series of interviews with past and present users as well as with other important stakeholders.
 Overall, the model can be considered a succesful best practice at the UZH.
 However, discussions have shown that the model is generally very little known.

-In cooperation with members of the Vetsuisse Faculty a workshop with about 10 participants on the topic of flexible working models in veterinary medicine was held in September 2019.
+In cooperation with members of the Vetsuisse Faculty a workshop with about 10 participants was held in September 2019 on the topic of flexible working models in veterinary medicine.
 As a result, a position paper on part-time work and job sharing at the professorial/clinic management level was developed.
 The position paper is to be used in the design of new guidelines for future appointment procedures at the Vetsuisse Faculty.

-In collaboration with the HRM Directorate of the University Hospital Zurich, a pilot project is currently being conducted with a clinic on the topic of flexible leadership models for physicians with the aim of identifying the prerequisites and challenges of flexible working models for cadre physicians and deriving recommendations for other clinics.
+In collaboration with the HRM Directorate of the University Hospital Zurich, a pilot project with a clinic was conducted.
+The project focused on the topic of flexible leadership models for physicians with the aim of identifying the prerequisites and challenges of flexible working models for cadre physicians and deriving recommendations for other clinics.